Harold Sanor, Homeworth, Ohio

 He entered this world on November 5, 1927 in Homeworth, Ohio, born to the late Elgie and Myrtle (Benner) Sanor.

-Harold was a life long resident of Homeworth where he was involved in many of his passions: competing in antique tractor pulls, taking hay and grain to Lisbon and Canfield Fairs.
-Harold also enjoyed making maple syrup every spring.
-However he most enjoyed spending time with family and friends.
+Harold was a life long resident of Homeworth where he was involved in many of his passions: competing in antique tractor pulls and taking hay and grain to Lisbon and Canfield Fairs.
+Harold also enjoyed making maple syrup every Spring, however, he most enjoyed spending time with family and friends.

-Harold is survived by his wife of 71 years Margaret (Sosenko) Sanor, two daughters Linda (Phil) McQuilkin, Laura Sanor and two son’s Steven (Teri) Sanor, Grant (Karen) Sanor.
-He is also survived by four grandchildren; Trisha, Tiffany, Haley and Bryce and four great grandchildren Paige,Cole, Everett and Becket and a sister Leona Reichenbach.
+Harold is survived by his wife of 71 years, Margaret (Sosenko) Sanor; two daughters, Linda (Phil) McQuilkin and Laura Sanor and two sons, Steven (Teri) Sanor and Grant (Karen) Sanor.
+He is also survived by four grandchildren, Trisha, Tiffany, Haley and Bryce; four great-grandchildren, Paige,Cole, Everett and Becket and a sister, Leona Reichenbach.

 Friends and family may send condolences and sign the guest register online at www.grfuneralhome.com.